Offerings

 Decolonial and Reconciliation-Focused Learning

-Throughout this work, I am led by Indigenous leaders, colleagues, and friends.
+Wherever possible, I collaborate with Indigenous leaders, colleagues, and friends.
 I only facilitate reconciliation-focused learning without an Indigenous colleague present when it is appropriate to the context, audience, and purpose of the session.
-Rather than offering simple awareness-building, these sessions invite participants to reflect, examine the systems they operate within, and identify practical ways to shift everyday practice toward more respectful, reciprocal, and accountable relationships.
+Rather than offering simple awareness-building, these sessions invite participants to reflect, examine the systems they work within, and identify practical ways to shift everyday practice toward more respectful, reciprocal, and accountable relationships.

 Curriculum Design and Learning Experience Development